-Minnesota has already taken proactive steps to ensure that we are ahead of the curve on COVID-19 prevention and response.
+Minnesota has taken proactive steps to ensure that we are ahead of the curve on COVID-19 prevention and response.
 On March 13, 2020, I issued Executive Order 20-01 and declared a peacetime emergency because this pandemic, an act of nature, threatens the lives of Minnesotans, and local resources are inadequate to address the threat.
-On March 15, 2020, I issued Executive Order 20-02 ordering the temporary closure of public schools.
-On March 16, 2020, I issued Executive Order 20-04 ordering the closure of bars, restaurants, and other places of public accommodation.
-On March 25, 2020, I issued Executive Order 20-20 which directed Minnesotans to stay at home except for certain exempted activities and work.
+On April 13, 2020, after notifying the Legislature, I issued Executive Order 20-35, extending the peacetime emergency declared in Executive Order 20-01.
+Previous Executive Orders required the closure of bars, restaurants, and other places of public accommodation and directed Minnesotans to stay at home except for certain exempted activities and Critical Sector work.

-On March 29, 2020, the federal government revised previous guidance and encouraged continued social distancing through the end of April.
-The continued presence of community spread in Minnesota, the rapid increase in COVID-19 cases, and the rising COVID-19 related deaths both globally and in Minnesota require us to continue our measures to slow the spread of this pandemic.
+Community spread of COVID-19 continues to increase in Minnesota and nationwide.
+Just three weeks ago, on April 8, 2020, Minnesota had 1,154 confirmed COVID-19 cases, with 271 hospitalizations and 39 fatalities.
+As of today, Minnesota has had 5,136 confirmed COVID-19 cases, with 1,044 hospitalizations and 343 fatalities.
+The United States has recorded over 1,005,000 COVID-19 cases with over 57,500 recorded fatalities.
+The continued presence of community spread in Minnesota and the rapid increase in COVID-19 cases and deaths require us to continue our measures to slow the spread of this pandemic.
 Slowing the community spread of COVID-19 is critical to ensuring that our healthcare facilities remain able to accommodate those who require intensive medical intervention.